shadow-cs/delphi-leakcheck/README.md

 Android implementation cannot show symbols right away but the formatter allows you to feed the output directly to `addr2line` utility which will then output the symbols and line numbers.

-### It can detect virtual calls made on freed object instances
+### It can detect virtual (and interface) calls made on freed object instances

-Fake VMT is assigned to an object when it is freed.
-If virtual call is made on a dangling pointer of such object, the call is reported and AV is raised.
+Fake VMT is assigned to an object (and if enabled to all interface entries as well) when it is freed.
+If virtual (or interface) call is made on a dangling pointer of such object, the call is reported and AV is raised.

-Ligthweight version may be used that will set fake VMT without reporting but will raise an AV during the call.
+Ligthweight version may be used that will set fake VMT without reporting but will most likely raise an AV during the call.

 ## Examples